oracle-livelabs/developer/ai-optimizer/experimenting/experimenting.md

 **COMMENT**: As you can see, setting the Temperature to 1 increases the variability of the output, often resulting in an answer that differs significantly from the previous one.

+We will now experiment with the **TopK** parameter, while keeping Temperature fixed at 0 to minimize output variability.

+**IMPORTANT**: After each question—regardless of whether you're repeating the same one with different settings—be sure to clear the history by clicking the **Clear** button.

-Now let's move onto the second question and see the results:
+Let's move onto a different question and see the results:

   * LLM: llama3.1
   * TopK: 4